next-ivanblanquez/beeva-poc-pygdf/README.md

 I grow up Ratings dataset each iteration from 1M items to 100M items.

- These are experiments results time processing (milliseconds) for each operation:
+ These are experiments results time processing (milliseconds) for each operation.
+The best time of each of them is marked as bold:

 * 1M items: